Multidimensional constructs and moderated linear and nonlinear factor analysis: Abstract

 \section{Abstract}

 Multidimensional factor models with moderations on all model parameters have so far been limited to single-factor and two-factor models.
 This does not align well with existing psychological measures, which are commonly intended to assess 3-5 dimensions of a latent construct.
-In this paper, we introduce a penalized maximum likelihood approach for multidimensional MNLFA that permits moderation of item intercepts, loadings, residual variances, factor means, variances, and correlations across three or more latent factors.
-Our approach incorporates ridge, lasso, and alignment penalties to stabilize estimation and detect partial measurement non-invariance while preserving model interpretability.
-We derive closed-form analytic gradients of the likelihood, eliminating the need for costly numerical or MCMC-based approximations, and demonstrate how this dramatically improves computational efficiency.
-Through simulation and application, we illustrate that penalized MNLFA recovers complex moderation patterns in multidimensional constructs and provides a scalable alternative to Bayesian implementations.
-We conclude by discussing the theoretical implications of penalization for measurement invariance, computational considerations, and future directions for extending the framework to categorical indicators, longitudinal data, and applied research contexts.
+The methods for inducing moderated factor correlations are described including a method based on a partial correlations parameterization of Cholesky factors and a relative new method based on an iterative generalized Fisher transform.
+I conclude by discussing the theoretical implications of penalization for measurement invariance, computational considerations, and future directions for extending the framework to categorical indicators, longitudinal data, and applied research contexts.

 \keywords{measurement invariance \and differential item functioning \and MNLFA \and Bayesian \and multidimensional \and factor analysis \and regularization}